Don Gerard: Controversy

 A local musician also filed an order of protection after a public argument with Gerard at a music festival.
 However, the request was denied.

 In 2015, Gerard engaged in a "heated" Twitter back-and-forth with ESPN commentator Dan Dakich.
 The incident resulted in an appearance on Jay Mohr's sports talk radio show.

-Personal
+Personal life

 In 2019, Gerard married Jillanna Mercer, a clinical counselor who overcame substance abuse.
 The two are open about their sobriety and publicly share their stories to motivate others.
 Gerard celebrated three years of sobriety in 2022.
+As of September 2026, Gerard had sued Mercer for divorce.

 Gerard won Illini Media's "Best Personality" award in 2013 after coming in as runner-up in 2012.

 As Mayor, Gerard attended local Eagle Scout ceremonies, as well as serving on the board of directors for the local Prairielands Council of the Boy Scouts of America.